Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

 (This product manufacturing factory manufactures products containing milk ingredients and shrimp)

 Again, it’s up to you how you proceed in situations like this.
+But this post should make it easier to read food labels in Japan.

 Eating in